baselbers/woocommerce-pdf-invoices/readme.txt

       // add M for global invoices
       return 'M' . $formatted_invoice_number;
    }

-   return $formatted_invoice_number;
+Filter to alter formatted invoice number. return $formatted_invoice_number;
 }
 add_filter('bewpi_formatted_invoice_number', 'alter_formatted_invoice_number', 10, 2);
 `

 == Changelog ==

+= 2.4.12 - November 23, 2016 =

+- Added: Estonian language files.
+- Added: Option to be able to display text in black color.
+This fixes the invisible text problem when theme color is white or some other light color.
+- Added zero VAT when user inserts a valid VAT Number with "WooCommerce EU VAT Number" plugin, because some EU countries demand it.
+Also added notice at the end of the PDF stating "Zero rated for VAT as customer has supplied EU VAT number".
+- Improved: Don't pass objects by reference (this is default since PHP5).
+- Improved: Moved some HTML out of translation strings.
+- Improved: Removed some inline `IF` statements to adhere to the WordPress Code Standard.
+- Improved: Escape attributes with user submitted values.
+- Improved: Update PHPDocs for methods.
+- Improved: Use `admin_footer_text` and 'update_footer' filters instead of `window.onload` to show/modify text.
+- Improved: Use `add_query_arg` and `remove_query_arg` for building URL's.
+- Improved: Create `DateTime` from explicit form we're saving it in.
+- Improved: Remove unnecessary loop by passing arrays to `str_replace`.
+- Improved: Namespace JS object into `BEWPI` object to prevent clashes with other global `Settings` objects.
+- Improved: Use `wp_list_pluck` to build array of defaults.
+- Improved: Updated German, French and Slovenian language files.
+- Improved: Table by only showing column headers on first page and totals on last.
+The totals won't be cut off between pages anymore.
+- Improved: Getting total amount by simply using `$order->get_total();` method and not manually calculating with refund.
+- Fixed "WooCommerce Cost of Goods" plugin only hiding cost itemmeta in admin.

 = 2.4.11 - November 14, 2016 =